AbhinayAmbati/anon-nearby/README.md

 ## Core Functionality

 The application assigns users creative codenames like "CipherNode_42" or "VectorStar_73" to maintain anonymity while adding personality.
-Using geolocation services, it identifies other active users within proximity and facilitates instant chat connections.
+Using geolocation services, it identifies other active users within proximity and facilitates instant chat connections through an intelligent matchmaking system.

 Conversations are completely ephemeral - once either participant disconnects, all messages are permanently deleted.
 No history is maintained, ensuring true anonymity and privacy.
+All conversations are protected by AI-powered content moderation to maintain a safe and respectful environment.

+**Smart Matchmaking Engine**: Advanced algorithm uses distance-based ranking, wait-time scoring, compatibility analysis, and freshness scoring to create optimal connections between users.
+The system considers multiple factors including search radius compatibility, behavioral patterns, and connection history to enhance match quality.

+**AI-Powered Content Moderation**: Real-time message filtering using Google's Gemini AI and pattern recognition to detect inappropriate content, harassment, spam, and abusive language.
+Progressive enforcement system provides warnings, temporary restrictions, and escalating penalties for policy violations.

 ## Technical Stack